ro-msg-aws-training/resources/src/iam/users.md

 - authenticated using the root credentials
 - created an admin user (all permissions)
 - switched to that user
-- created your user and assigned the required permissions to interact with the VMs, DBs, logs and other services covered during thi training (by default a user cannot do anything)
+- created your user and assigned the required permissions to interact with the VMs, DBs, logs and other services covered during this training (by default a user cannot do anything)
 - downloaded and sent you the generated credentials

 :::warning Exercise